-If you are newly divorced or separated, tax season can leave you feeling overwhelmed and full of questions you've never had to answer before.
-The most common ones relate to tax breaks for single parents and figuring out the current tax rules for claiming your child as a dependent.
-The following questions and answers can help you determine the right course of action for filing your taxes this year:
+Tax season can leave newly divorced or separated parents feeling overwhelmed and full of questions they never thought to ask before.
+The most common questions relate to tax breaks for single parents and figuring out the current tax rules for claiming your child as a dependent.
+The rules aren't quite as complex as you might fear.
+At least, they're pretty black and white.

 Tax Rules for Claiming Your Child as a Dependent